top of page

 • Acknowledgment

-• Jurat (for sworn statements)
+• Jurat (for sworn documents)

 5. Oaths Are Required for Sworn Documents